 The Company evaluates the realizability of its long-lived assets, which requires impairment losses to be recorded on long-lived assets used in operations when indicators of impairment, such as reductions in demand or when significant economic slowdowns are present.
 Reviews are performed to determine whether the carrying value of an asset is impaired, based on comparisons to undiscounted expected future cash flows.
 If this comparison indicates that there is impairment and carrying value is in excess of fair value, the impaired asset is written down to fair value, which is typically calculated using: (i) quoted market prices or (ii) discounted expected future cash flows utilizing a discount rate.
-The Company did not note any impairment for the three and six months ended May 31, 2013 and 2012.
+The Company did not note any impairment for the three and nine months ended August 31, 2013 and 2012.

-Due to tests performed during the six months ended May 31, 2013, management decided to discontinue pursuing certain patents and trademarks related to the Company's menstrual stem cell technology resulting in a write-off of approximately \$379,000, for abandoned patents and trademarks which is reflected as abandonment of patents in the accompanying consolidated statements of operations.
-The impact to future operations is insignificant and it will not impact the Company's core operations.
+Due to tests performed during the second quarter of fiscal 2013, management decided to discontinue pursuing certain patents and trademarks related to the Company's menstrual stem cell technology resulting in a write-off of approximately \$379,000, for abandoned patents and trademarks which is reflected as abandonment of patents in the accompanying consolidated statements of operations for the nine months ended August 31, 2013.
+We expect that the impact to future operations will be insignificant and will not impact the Company's core operations.